ThomasJ218/climate-analysis/readme.md

 # Climate Analysis Toolkit

-This is a set of python scripts to analys climate data
+This is a set of python scripts to analyse climate data